The Most Important Thing on Social Media: Do Not Pose as, Be a Legit User

 It’s also about being able to cover topics everybody cares about.
 Any artificial way of posing as someone else or feigning interest in other people will hurt you in the long run.

-Last updated: June 26th, 2015: Rewritten to make it more relevant to social media in general, not just StumbleUpon.
+Last updated: June 26th, 2017.
+Overhauled on June 26th, 2015: Rewritten to make it more relevant to social media in general, not StumbleUpon.

 * (CC BY-ND 2.0) Creative Commons image by Jared Keener